46 results found with an empty search

 - Part Time Faculty Centers Information | Adjunct Faculty Webs

 Part Time Faculty Centers Information College of DuPage is equipped with part time faculty centers that serve as office space on campus.
 Each center features access to computers, supplies, small copy jobs, and a place to store belongings.
-They are located in BIC 2A07 and HSC 1235 and are staffed during the following hours during Fall 2025: BIC 2A07 Monday-Thursday 7:30 am to 6 pm.
+They are located in BIC 2A07 and HSC 1235 and are staffed during the following hours during Fall 2025: Regular Hours: BIC 2A07 Monday-Thursday 7:30 am to 6 pm.
 Fridays 7:30 to 11:30 am.
 HSC 1235 –Monday-Thursday 8:00 am to 5:30 pm.
 Friday 8:00 am to Noon.
-Faculty may also enter the centers at any time the college is open by swiping their badges at the door.
+Summer Hours: Monday-Thursday 7:30 am to 6 pm for both centers.
+Closed on Fridays Faculty may also enter the centers at any time the college is open by swiping their badges at the door.